marmelab/react-admin/docs/Permissions.md

 ## Role-Based Access Control

-If you need a more complex permissions with roles and groups, principle of least privilege, record-level permissions, explicit deny and more, check the next section for the [Role-Based Access Control](./AuthRBAC.md).
+If you need more complex permissions with roles and groups, the principle of least privilege, record-level permissions, explicit deny, and more, check the next section for the [Role-Based Access Control](./AuthRBAC.md).